Turn on more accessible mode Turn off more accessible mode Skip Ribbon Commands Skip to main content

 • It is also important to know what a healthy plant looks like; it can be easy to confuse a natural process with a pest problem.
 Bald Cyprus and Dawn Redwoods are deciduous, and lose their leaves in the fall.
 Bermudagrass goes dormant and turns brown over the winter.

 • Don’t jump to conclusions.
 Not every problem is caused by a pest.
-Could the problems be caused by too little or too much water, fertilizer, or sun?
+Could the problems be caused by too little or too much water, fertilizer, or sunlight?

 • Recognizing that some insects are beneficial to your lawn; do you need to get rid of all of them?